Salary:£25,575 per annum

 Key areas of responsibility:

-• Ability to work well as part of team; self-motivated and able to use initiative; good communicator.
+• Ability to work with others as part of a team.

 About the British Museum:

 Founded in 1753, the British Museum’s remarkable collection spans over two million years of human history and culture.
 The Museum is one of the leading visitor attractions and its world-famous collection includes the Rosetta Stone, the Parthenon sculptures, Egyptian mummies, the Admonitions Scroll, and the Amaravati sculptures.

 The Museum offers a competitive benefits package including:

 • Membership of the civil service pension scheme

 • Free entry to a wide range of museums and exhibitions